glycerine/tmframe/README.md

   UCOUNT => is a 43-bit unsigned integer number of bytes that
        follow as a part of this message.
-Zero is allowed as a value in UCOUNT, and is useful when the type information in UTYPE suffices to convey the event.
+Zero is allowed as a value in UCOUNT, and is useful when the type information in EVTNUM suffices to convey the event.
 Mask off the high 21-bits of the UDE to erase the EVTNUM before using the count of bytes found in UCOUNT.
 The payload starts immediately